-- "Relevant Patents" means any issued or registered patent, without use of which a PWG Candidate Standard or PWG Standard cannot be practiced. - "PWG Candidate Standard" means each proposal towards each PWG Standard, which is submitted to PWG after the date of acceptance of these Procedures (hereinafter the Effective Date). - "Affiliates or Associates," means any entity that as of the Effective Date directly or indirectly is controlled by the PWG member, so long as such control exists, where "Control" means beneficial ownership of more than fifty percent (50%) of the voting stock or equity in an entity.
+- "Relevant Patents" means any issued or registered patent, without use of which a Proposed PWG Standard cannot be practiced. - "Proposed PWG Standard" means each proposal towards each PWG specification, which proposal is submitted to PWG after the date of acceptance of these Procedures (hereinafter the Effective Date). - "Affiliates or Associates," with respect to section 9.2, means any entity that as of the Effective Date directly or indirectly is controlled by the PWG member, so long as such control exists, where "Control" means beneficial ownership of more than fifty percent (50%) of the voting stock or equity in an entity.